jeffsponaugle/supermodel1/README.md

 + 256K of FONT RAM with direct CPU access to allow software fonts (8x16)

++ Real-Time-Clock and 192 bytes of NVRAM for setup/boot characteristic.

 + Compatible exeternal inteface port for original Tandy/RadioShack Expansion Interface

 + Cassette interface